Alban-Peyrat/Find_and_Compare_Records/doc/user/EN/README.md

 # User documentation

-_Note : english documentation is not fully translated yet_

 * [How to install _Find and Compare Records_](./how_to_install.md)
 * [Input file documentation](./input_file.md)
 * [How to use _Find and Compare Records_](./how_to_use.md)